-Near Blasco Ibañez, this is an authentic slice of Valencian nightlife and well away from all the tourist traps of the historic centre.
-‘Kaña Makan’ is a great value tapas bar and this was reflected by the nearly full terraza the night we went, which seats 60 people.
+##On a warm evening a couple of the ‘24/7 Valencia’ team headed to the legendary and somewhat bohemian ‘Ruzafa’ area of the city, which is most popular with locals and artists for its endless bars and restaurants, clubs and live music venues.
+This is an authentic slice of Valencian nightlife and well away from all the tourist traps of the historic centre.
+‘Kaña Makan Bistrot’ is a great value tapas bar.
 It’s a mostly Spanish and liberal crowd and they tell us that they tend to attract more tourists in the hotter months.
 Of course, it is welcome to all.

-We opted for the more intimate indoors, with its reddish and orangey low-lighting, making it great for couples as well as a seductive & dreamy music soundtrack.
+Indoors, with its Middle Eastern interior and local art exhibitions, it is great for couples and groups as well as having an eclectic music soundtrack.
 This ranged from Trip-Hop to mellow Dire Straits to moody Radiohead, Arabic strings with American beats & European melodies sung by a smoky chanteuse.
 Indeed, you will plenty of Syrian & Middle Eastern influences here with their tapas like Falafel and Sfiha.
 Valencia’s Mediterranean history is rich with influences and Kaña Makan’s popularity reflects this diversity.

-Our genial, bilingual & charismatic host Iyad handed us their easy-to-understand ‘pocket-menu’ with boxes to tick.
+The genial, bilingual & charismatic owner Azam handed us their easy-to-understand ‘pocket-menu’ with boxes to tick.
 For starters we opted for a De Queso (Cheese) Salad, which was very fresh and lovingly presented.
 The cherry tomatoes combined well with the green shoots and ‘Granada’ topping.
 The thin strips of curado cheese had a memorably thick taste!

 The most popular section of the menu is the finger food choice of tapas ‘para picar’, which is incredibly good value at just 1.50€ each.
 We opted for what turned out to be a wonderful ‘Sujuk’, which combined a smooth pastry with a spicy, filling meat with manchego cheese, tomato with a touch of garlic…all in a masa fina.
 Indeed, this tapas is so successful it can be found in the Middle East, the Balkans and even Asia.